 Planting viburnum takes place in spring or fall.
 Dig a hole as deep as the root ball but at least two to three times wider.
 Backfill with some of the soil and then add water to the planting hole before filling with the remaining dirt.

 When planting more than one viburnum shrub, space them anywhere from 5-15 feet apart, depending on their size at maturity and their use in the landscape.

 How to Care for Viburnum

 When it comes to viburnum care, water shrubs during dry periods.
 It will also help to add mulch to retain moisture.
 You can apply a slow-release fertilizer to viburnums as well but this isn’t required.

-In addition, pruning should be included with viburnum care.
+In addition, pruning the shrub should be included with viburnum care.
 This is normally done for shaping purposes and to remove dead, diseased or broken branches from the viburnum shrub.